Our commitments to take care of our teams

 OUR COMMITMENTS

-- Regarding gender equality, in 2024 our equality index in France reached the score of 94/100, 91/100 in Italy, 90/100 in the UK and 86/100 in Germany.
-We are working to improve it and go even further.
+- Gender Equality: in 2024 our equality index reached the score of 94/100 in France, 91/100 in Italy, 90/100 in the UK and 86/100 in Germany.
+Also, 28% of senior managers are women.

 OUR TARGETS